Applying for Aid – New J.D. Students

 - Contact the Financial Aid Office if there is a problem or if you have any questions.

 NOTE: An applicant is considered independent if he/she has not been claimed on his/her parents' taxes for the past six CONSECUTIVE calendar years.
-If you believe you qualify for independent student status for scholarship purposes, please contact the Financial Aid Office before completing the Need Access Report.
+If you believe you qualify for independent student status for scholarship purposes, please contact the Financial Aid Office.

 U.S. citizens and permanent residents are eligible for up to $20,500 yearly under the Federal Direct Unsubsidized Loan program.
 Additionally, you may be eligible to receive a Federal Direct Graduate PLUS Loan to cover the remaining educational costs.
 To apply for federal aid, please: